farhad-ghassemi/CustomerChurnSQLwithR/README.md

 | `ChurnModelR`           | Churn model trained using open-source R|
 | `ChurnModelRx`           | Churn model trained using Microsoft R Server (formerly known as Revolution R)|

+For more information on Microsoft R Server, go to this [link](https://www.microsoft.com/en-us/server-cloud/products/r-server/).

-#### Step 3: Feature and Tags Generation, Model Training and Prediction (Open-Source R and Revolution R)
+#### Step 3: Feature and Tags Generation, Model Training and Prediction (Open-Source R and Microsoft R Server)
 Once the database and tabels are created, the user can run `CustomerChurnTemplateR.sql` or `CustomerChurnTemplateRx.sql` to create features and tags from the `Profiles` and `Transactions` tables and to train a model and make predictions. `CustomerChurnTemplateR.sql` relies on the open source R functions whereas `CustomerChurnTemplateRx.sql` employs the Revolution R commands.
 Each of these scripts call the following procedures to accomplish their tasks: